WELCOME TO

 JOIN US

-We meet every Monday evening from September to July with appropriate breaks for holidays.
-Rehearsals are from 7.00pm to 9.15pm at Battle Abbey.
+We meet every Monday evening from September to July, with breaks for holidays.
+Rehearsals are from 7-9pm at Battle Abbey.

 Fees are currently £15 for each month we sing, subject to six-monthly review.